SmartIntellect

 / 01

-Eliminate the Segment Rule selection box, and utilize a vertical flow layout to display rules directly on the page, enhancing operational efficiency, Users can click “Add this sort” to configure rules.
+Eliminate the Segment Rule selection box, and utilize a vertical flow layout to display rules directly on the page, enhancing operational efficiency, Operators can click “Add this sort” to configure rules.

 / 02